SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

 }
 ```

-In the example above, the targetObject (user) signalizes that the asset from SPA which is accessed is the **user**, and the value should be taken from the **firstName** field.
-In the same way you can specify a more nested structure, for example, on cart object:
+In the example above, the `targetObject` signalizes that the asset from the SPA which is accessed is the `user`, and the value should be taken from the `firstName` field.
+In the same way you can specify a more nested structure, for example, on `cart` object:

 ```typescript
 "fieldConfigs": [